-1. Office hours from 9 A. M. until 4 F. M. 2.
+1. Office hours from g A. M. until 4 P. M. 2.
 Blank applications for positions in the classified service of the city may be procured upon application at the above office.
-3. Examinations will be held from time to time 2 the needs of the several Departments of the City Government may require.
+3. Examinations will be held from time to time a the needs of the several Departments of the City Government may require.
 When examinations are called, all persons who have filed applications prior to that date will be notified to appear for examination for the position specified.

-who have heed applications prior to that date will be notified to appear for examination for the position specified.
+notified to appear for examination for the position specified.

-4. All information in relation to the Muncipal Civil Service will be given upon application either n person or by letter.
+4. All information in relation to the Municipal Civil Service will be given upon application either in person or by letter.
 Those asking for information by mail should inclose stamp for reply.